SvenSommer/LeisureClubWebsite/readme.md

 # LeisureClub Website
 A website for elderly/seniors to create and subscribe to events.
-A Testversion is available here: [LeisureClub](https://serene-sierra-20655.herokuapp.com/).<br>
+A Testversion is available here: [LeisureClub](https://leisureclub-demo.herokuapp.com/login).<br>
-Register with passphrase ("Codewort"): "Sommerblume"
+Register with passphrase ("Codewort"): "User" for User privileges, or "Admin" for Admin privileges